 How the catalyst controls tube diameter and chirality

 Practically, this means chirality control requires controlling catalyst state.
 If you want selective (n,m) populations, you need to engineer the catalyst composition, particle size, and temperature so the particle stays in a defined structural state during nucleation.
 Changing the CO flow rate at a fixed temperature on Co nanoparticles, for example, has been shown experimentally to shift chiral angle distributions measurably.
+One experimentally documented example is that SWCNT chirality selection varies with CO flow rate at 650°C on quartz-supported Co nanoparticles, shifting the chiral angle distributions.
 Carbon feed rate is a chirality knob, not just a yield knob.

 Particle size also determines growth mode through a mechanical effect: larger particles tend to have weaker adhesion relative to the upward force of the growing tube, so the particle lifts with the tube (tip growth).
 Smaller particles adhere more strongly to the substrate and stay put while the tube grows upward (base growth).
 This size-dependent switch has real consequences for process design.